kktec/gsheets/README.md

-Versions
+Release Notes & Versions
 --------

 0.4.0 (unreleased)
 * Updated Groovy compiler to 2.0
 * Updated Spock for Groovy2
 * Updated Java to 7
-* Updated Gradle to 1.11
+* Updated Gradle to 2.3

-0.3.2b (unreleased)
-* fixed issue #13, builder rowIndex counter is now reset on building a new sheet
+* Fixed issue #13, builder rowIndex counter is now reset on building a new sheet

-0.3.2a (current release)
+0.3.2a *THE_CURRENT_VERSION*
 * now using Gradle 1.10
 * built on Groovy 1.8 and is therefore usable in any Grails 2 app
 * first published version with binaries deployed to jcenter at binTray